Women in Iran: Iranian women's movement

 In 2003, Shirin Ebadi, Iran's first female judge in the Pahlavi era, won the Nobel Peace Prize for her efforts in promoting human rights.

 In 2005 president Khatami was replaced by the conservative Mahmud Ahmadinejad.

 In 2009 before the spring elections numerous organisations for example Madraseh-ye Feminist decided to team up to present a united front to the 4 candidates to ask for a betterment in women's conditions.

-In the same year the Green Movement was founded, the principal original and important element is the feminsit leadership.
+In the same year the Green Movement was founded, the principal original and important element is the feminist leadership.
 This movement started off as a pro-democracy revolt guided mainly by women who were part of the urban middle class.

 The president was re-elected and this meant that women's conditions were going to be overlooked.
 The day of the result of the elections women protested and in particular one of these became the symbol of women's right movement; this woman was Neda Agha-Soltan.

 During the last few decades, Iranian women have had a significant presence in Iran's scientific movement, art movement, literary new wave and the new wave of Iranian cinema.
 According to the research ministry of Iran, about 6 percent of full professors, 8 percent of associate professors, and 14 percent of assistant professors were women in the 1998–99 academic year.
 However, women accounted for 56 percent of all students in the natural sciences, including one in five Ph.D. students.
 In total 49.8 percent of the university students in Iran are women.

 With the 2005 election of President Mahmoud Ahmadinejad, Western media said that women's rights declined.
 After Ahmadinejad's re-election in 2009, the first female minister was appointed.

-In 2022 the Green Movement became fully political and achieved a frontal position creating a new simbology able to help comprehend important definitions.
+In 2022 the Green Movement became fully political and achieved a frontal position creating a new symbology able to help comprehend important definitions.